danbev/learning-ai/notes/llama.cpp/vision-model-issue.md

 ed90d9fd0b967add6f887ac9e65575ae9c73ece6  inp_raw.bin
 ```
-So we can see that we are not generating identical inputs to the model so there seems to be
+_So we can see that we are not generating identical inputs to the model so there seems to be
-something wrong with how we are preprocessing the image.
+something wrong with how we are preprocessing the image_.

+_wip_